CullenCrafted/ColorMerge/replit.md

-# Game Hub Application
+# ColorMerge - Premium Mobile Game Application

 ## Overview

-This is a multi-game web application featuring five different puzzle/word games.
-Built with a modern stack using React, TypeScript, Express.js, and PostgreSQL with Drizzle ORM.
-The application serves as a game hub where users can play various games, track their statistics, and engage with daily challenges.
+This is a professional, App Store-ready ColorMerge game application designed for iOS and Android deployment.
+Built with React, TypeScript, Express.js, and in-memory storage for optimal performance.
+The application features premium UI/UX with smooth animations, glassmorphism effects, and a clean, modern design focused on the original color-mixing gameplay mechanics.

 ## User Preferences